Updated on 2025-08-27 GMT+08:00

 In each VPC route table, there are local routes and custom routes.

 • Generally, the destination of a custom route cannot overlap with that of a local route.
-The destination of a local route can be a subnet CIDR block and CIDR blocks that are used for internal communications.
+The destination of a local route can be a subnet CIDR block or CIDR blocks that are used for internal communications.

 • You cannot add two routes with the same destination to a VPC route table even if their next hop types are different.